 Roseanne Scotti 609-610-8243 or Tony Newman 646-335-5384</p>

-Trenton—Today, the New Jersey Assembly Health and Senior Services Committee approved a life-saving bill to allow for the sale of limited numbers of syringes in pharmacies without a prescription.
-The legislation received bi-partisan support, passing by a vote of 8-1-2.
-New Jersey is one of only two states (the other is Delaware) that completely ban over-the-counter sales of syringes.
+Trenton—Today, the New Jersey State Assembly passed life-saving legislation to allow for the sale of limited numbers of syringes in pharmacies without a prescription.
+The legislation received bi-partisan support, passing by a vote of 54-24.
+New Jersey is one of only two states (the other state is Delaware) that completely ban over-the-counter sales of syringes.

-The bill now moves to the floor for a vote by the full Assembly, which could happen as soon as December 5th.
-The Senate companion bill, S958, passed with broad bipartisan support last February by a vote of 28-12, and the Assembly has twice-approved versions of this legislation in past sessions.
+The bill now moves to the Governor's desk for his final consideration.
+The Senate companion bill, S958, passed with broad bipartisan support last February by a vote of 28-12.

-Advocates cheered the Committee's approval of the bill.
-"This is a victory for good public health policy," said Roseanne Scotti, New Jersey State Director of the Drug Policy Alliance.
-"This legislation will cost the state nothing and will save lives and taxpayer dollars."
+Advocates cheered the passage of the bill and expressed hope that the Governor will sign this life-saving legislation.
+"This is a historic moment," said Roseanne Scotti, New Jersey State Director for Drug Policy Alliance.
+"This is the first time the New Jersey legislature has voted to join the overwhelming majority of other states in allowing limited sales of syringes without a prescription.
+This legislation has overwhelming support from the medical and public health community.
+Governor Christie now has the opportunity to sign this legislation that will help end AIDS and save lives."
 In the last several years, states including Pennsylvania, Illinois and Massachusetts have passed laws allowing for sales of syringes without a prescription.